okTurtles/groupcurrency.org/index.md

 - uCoin's [Web-of-Trust system](https://github.com/ucoin-io/ucoin/issues/65)
 - [Dominic Williams](https://twitter.com/dominic_w) argues a network has Sybil resistance if there are [costs associated with joining the network, staying in the network, and leaving the network due to misbehavior](https://drive.google.com/file/d/0B9a1K-U2gZ2KN3pYSXF6bXF0QTg/view).
 - [BitVote's OnePerID](https://github.com/BitVote/bitvote.github.io/wiki/OnePerID)
-- Criminal punishment (i.e. same as counterfeiting).
+- Criminal punishment (i.e. same as counterfeiting)

 <a name="AppendixB"></a>